btsuda11/portfolio-site/content/jobs/PlayPart/index.md

 title: 'Full Stack Mobile Engineer Intern'
 company: 'PlayPart Inc.'
 location: ''
-range: 'March 2023 - Present'
+range: 'March 2023 - May 2023'
 url: 'https://playpart.xyz/'
 ---

-- Spearhead the development and implementation of the native iOS mobile application, utilizing Ruby on Rails and Swift, resulting in a user-friendly and efficient product
+- Deployed a production-level Ruby on Rails backend application on a server using Capistrano, which involved configuring and maintaining AWS cloud services, including S3 bucket, EC2 instance, and load balancers.
-- Maintain documentation of code changes and testing procedures, allowing for streamlined development and future updates
+- Collaborated with UI/UX designer to turn Figma designs into Swift storyboard interfaces for an iOS mobile application, integrating segueways and IBActions to ensure seamless navigation and user interaction.